Ohio Alliance for Innovation in Population Health

 A groundbreaking new initiative focused on working collaboratively to improve the health of all Ohioans.
 Uniting the resources and expertise of some of the state's premier universities, researchers, hospital associations, healthcare providers and public health experts we are working collaboratively to solve the most complex and pressing health problems in the state.
 Priorities include mental health and substance abuse, maternal and child health issues such as infant mortality, and chronic diseases like heart disease, asthma, diabetes and cancer.
-OAIPH was created by an alliance between the Ohio University College of Health Sciences and Professions, University of Toledo College of Health and Human Services and the Ohio University Voinovich School of Leadership and Public Affairs and is continually adding new partners.
+OAIPH was created by an alliance between the Ohio University College of Health Sciences and Professions, University of Toledo College of Health and Human Services and the Ohio University Voinovich School of Leadership and Public Service and is continually adding new partners.

 Halting Opioid Abuse through Prevention and Education is a community group founded in 2017 to aid in the fight against the opioid epidemic.
 The group is committed to preventing opioid abuse by educating children, parents and college students about the realities of opioid addiction and encouraging treatment by reducing the stigma surrounding addiction.
 Founded through a university/community partnership between the Athens City-County Health Department, Ohio University's College of Health Sciences and Professions and OhioHealth O'Bleness Hospital, the group now encompasses a number of area educators, health professionals and local leaders.
 Fliers are available for download outlining facts about opioid abuse and community resources.